How Much Do I Need to Retire?

 Managing taxes in retirement

-Taxes are also a major consideration when you’re approaching retirement or are already there.
-Just like inflation, taxes can eat away at your nest egg over time if not managed properly.
+Taxes are another major consideration when you’re approaching retirement or are already there.
+Just like inflation, taxes can eat away at your nest egg if not managed properly.

 How different accounts are taxed in retirement